 b) Evidence Based Reading and Writing (ERW) – a score 480 or higher will waive both the Writing and Reading tests.

-b) Quantitative score of 530 or higher will waive both Computation and Algebra tests.
+a) ACT Math score of 22 or higher will waive both Computation and Algebra.

-a) Reading: A score of 23 or higher will waive you from the Reading Section of the test.
+b) ACT Reading score of 23 or higher will waive the Reading Comprehension Section of the test.

-b) Writing: A score of 23 or higher will waive you from the Sentence Skills section of the test.
+c) ACT Writing score of 8 or higher will waive the Sentence Skills section of the test.
+(NOTE: ACT Writing Scale of 2-12).

-c) Math: A score of 22 or higher will waive you from both the Computation and Algebra tests.
+a) Math – A score of 165 or higher in the Math section of the GED will waive both Computation and Algebra tests.

 4. You have credits from another college that do not meet the full guidelines of the Full Test Waiver category above.
 You MAY qualify for a partial waiver.
 An individual assessment must be made.